-- > The progress and development of every child in their class - Planning and providing high-quality adaptive teaching to meet a child's needs through a planned, responsive or graduated approach. - Working closely with any teaching assistants or specialist staff to plan, deliver and assess the impact of support and interventions, and consider how they can be linked to classroom teaching. - Working with the SENCO to review each child's progress and development and decide on any changes to provision. - > Ensuring they understand the SEND policy and SEND information report.
+- > The progress and development of every child in their class - ➤ Planning and providing high-quality teaching that is differentiated to meet a child's needs through a graduated approach. - ➤ Working closely with any teaching assistants or specialist staff to plan, deliver and assess the impact of support and interventions, and consider how they can be linked to classroom teaching. - > Working with the SENCO to review each child's progress and development and decide on any changes to provision. - ➤ Ensuring they understand the SEND policy and SEND information report.